FlowFuse/website/src/_includes/core-nodes/proxy-use-case.md

 ## What are HTTP Proxy Nodes in Node-RED?

 The HTTP Proxy Config node in Node-RED allows you to configure settings for an HTTP proxy server.
 It enables routing outgoing HTTP requests through a specified proxy.
 This is useful for scenarios where internet access requires passing through a proxy server.
-However, this node is not directly available in the Node-RED palette; it is accessible within the configuration settings of some Node-RED core nodes and certain custom nodes used for facilitating network communication, such as HTTP-In, TCP-In, and custom nodes like Kafka, MongoDB, etc.
+However, this node is not directly available in the Node-RED palette; it is accessible within the configuration settings of some Node-RED core nodes and certain custom nodes used for facilitating network communication, such as HTTP request node, etc.

 ### What is an HTTP Proxy?